8TV (Catalonia): History

+Rumors emerged in June 2011 that 8tv tried to sign Josep Cuní up for a prime time slot from September, confirmed a few days later, and that caused the presenter to leave TVC's Els matinsafter seven years.
+Finally, it premiered on 12 September 2011 as 8 al dia.
+Also premiering were television versions of the RAC 1 programs Tu diràs and La competència (under the name La competència en color).

 In 2015, Grupo Godó and Mediaset España entered into an alliance to improve the situation of the channel, for which Mediaset bought 40% of the shares of Emissions Digitals de Catalunya, the company that owned 8TV, which came to reinforce spaces like Arucitys (entertainment) and 8 al día (news and debates), which were the main programs on 8TV.
 In 2018 the channel stopped broadcasting Arucitys because its presenter, Alfonso Arús, was hired by LaSexta to do a similar program nationwide.
 Subsequently, the channel also stopped broadcasting 8 al día, so it returned to programming based on series, films, contests and documentaries, some of them broadcast by TV3 in previous years.

 In 2021, Emissions Digitals de Catalunya was bought by the company OC 2022, which is why it began a process to reform the channel so that it would once again be occupied mostly by its own programming with the aim of competing with TV3.
 The programming was once again based on news and entertainment programs produced live, in addition, the channel hired some figures from Catalan politics and TV3 to present some programs this with the aim of capturing viewers who are dissatisfied with Catalan public television and looking the support of some political parties.

 On June 2, 2023, the company managing the channel, Emissions Digitals de Catalunya, declared a debt moratorium, starting a 3-month period to renegotiate the debt with its creditors.
 After having obtained an overtime concession from the Catalan government, the company filed for bankruptcy and the channel was due to cease broadcasting at midnight on 15 October 2023.
 The broadcast finally ended on 17 October 2023 at 00:03 CEST.